 (C) finds that the party is not otherwise entitled to proceed in forma pauperis.

-(5) Motion in the Supreme Court .
+(5) Motion in the Supreme Court or Court of Appeals.
 A party who desires to proceed on appeal in forma pauperis may file one of the following:

 (A) a motion to proceed on appeal in forma pauperis in the court within 30 days after service of the notice prescribed in Rule 24(a)(4).
 The motion shall include a copy of the affidavit filed in the district court and a copy of the district court’s statement of reasons for its action.
 If no affidavit was filed in the district court, the party shall include the affidavit prescribed by Rule 24(a)(1); or